cometbft/cometbft/spec/abci/abci++_app_requirements.md

 #### FinalizeBlock

-When the consensus algorithm decides on a block, CometBFT uses `FinalizeBlock` to send the decided block's data to the Application, which uses it to transition its state, but not persist it;
+When the consensus algorithm decides on a block, CometBFT uses `FinalizeBlock` to send the decided block's data to the Application, which uses it to transition its state, but MUST NOT persist it;
-persisting will be done during `Commit`.
+persisting MUST be done during `Commit`.

+The Application must remember the latest height from which it has run a successful `Commit` so that it can tell CometBFT where to pick up from when it recovers from a crash.
+See information on the Handshake [here](#crash-recovery).

 #### Commit

+The Application should persist its state during `Commit`, before returning from it.

-After the Application returns from `FinalizeBlock` and before invoking `Commit`, CometBFT locks the mempool and flushes the mempool connection.
-This ensures that no new messages will be received on the mempool connection during `Commit`, providing an opportunity to safely update all four connection states to the latest committed state at the same time.
+Before invoking `Commit`, CometBFT locks the mempool and flushes the mempool connection.
+This ensures that no new messages will be received on the mempool connection during this processing step, providing an opportunity to safely update all four connection states to the latest committed state at the same time.

 When `Commit` returns, CometBFT unlocks the mempool.

-The Application should persist its state during `Commit`, before returning from it.

-The Application must remember the latest height from which it has run a successful `Commit` so that it can tell CometBFT where to pick up from when it recovers from a crash.
-See information on the Handshake [here](#crash-recovery).

-> **Warning**
-> if the ABCI app logic processing the `Commit` message sends a `/broadcast_tx_sync` or `/broadcast_tx` and waits for the response before proceeding, it will deadlock.
+WARNING: if the ABCI app logic processing the `Commit` message sends a `/broadcast_tx_sync` or `/broadcast_tx` and waits for the response before proceeding, it will deadlock.
 Executing `broadcast_tx` calls involves acquiring the mempool lock that CometBFT holds during the `Commit` call.
 Synchronous mempool-related calls must be avoided as part of the sequential logic of the `Commit` function.

 #### Candidate States